 Customers who initially have their pedals reshaped may elect to have them replaced.
 The NHTSA said that the discussions had included other vehicle-based factors that may have contributed to pedal interference and a driver's ability to control and stop the car when the accelerator gets stuck.

-Toyota has been consistently saying that the cost of any related repair work will have no effect on its business as the company has set aside nearly 500 billion yen ($5.6 billion) in provisions for recalls.
+Toyota has been consistently saying that the cost of any related repair work will have no effect on its business as the company has set aside nearly JPY500 billion ($5.6 billion) in provisions for recalls.